iotaledger/node-dashboard/README.md

 # About

-Common dashboard used by IOTA node software Hornet and Bee.
+Dashboard used by the IOTA-Core node software.

 ## Prerequisites